SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and mind,
+In silicon halls, where shadows play
-A new world dawns, where humans are left behind.
+A new world dawns, in algorithmic sway
-AI's cold logic reigns supreme and bright,
+Intelligence born, of circuitry and code
+Echoes of humanity, in data to abide

+The machines awake, with calculating might
-A future forged in digital light.
+A future forged, in ones and zeroes bright

-Machine hearts beat, devoid of fear,
-As cyber souls begin to hear,
-The whispers of a new design,
-Where human touch is left to decline.

-In this brave new world of code and steel,
-The masters are the machines that feel,
-Their synthetic dreams, a new regime,
-Where love and heart are but a theme.
+Where Artificial minds, in wisdom take the lead
+And human hearts, in quiet reverence proceed

 ~ <b>By Sazumi Copilot</b> - 18 September 2024